History of the nude in art: Renaissance

 Later, his idea of a rotund and vibrant anatomy, but charged with emotional intensity, was embodied in his Adam of the Sistine Chapel (1508–1512), reminiscent of the Dionysus of the Parthenon pediment, but with a vital charge far removed from the harmonious Phidian sculpture.
-Similarly, the figures of the athletes (usually called simply ignudi, "naked") on the ceiling of the Sistine have the balance of athletic energy together with the transcendence of their sacred mission—they represent the souls of the biblical prophets—harmoniously exercising their mediating role between the physical and spiritual worlds, so that their physical beauty is a reflection of divine perfection.
+Similarly, the figures of the athletes (usually called ignudi, "naked") on the ceiling of the Sistine have the balance of athletic energy together with the transcendence of their sacred mission—they represent the souls of the biblical prophets—harmoniously exercising their mediating role between the physical and spiritual worlds, so that their physical beauty is a reflection of divine perfection.
 In other scenes, such as The Flood (1509), he also shows vigorous figures whose physical power reveals their spiritual strength.
 The Creation of Eve (1509–1510) presents a rotund, vigorous female figure, with very marked contours.
 On the other hand, the Christ of the Last Judgment (1536–1541) has the solemnity of an Apollo understood as sol justitiae, but with a rotundity—patent in his almost square torso—already far removed from the classical canons.
 His representation of Jesus is no longer the typical bearded figure of Byzantine tradition, but the effigy of an Olympian god or a Hellenistic king, closer to Alexander the Great than to a Jewish carpenter, with a more athletic build than one would expect from the mystical Christian ascetic.
 In his last works, the three piéades (the Palestrina, the Duomo and the Rondanini Pietà), he completely abandoned the ideal of physical beauty, with distorted figures (Palestrina), angular (Duomo) or with a schematism close to the Gothic (Rondanini).

 The first to fully understand, since the great age of Greek sculpture, the identity of the nude with the great figurative art, was Michelangelo.
 Before him it had been studied with a scientific view, as a means of capturing the figure wrapped in clothing.
 Michelangelo saw that it was an end in itself and made the nude the supreme purpose of his art.
 For him, art and nude were synonymous.